 It should be understood that the right to erasure does not provide an absolute right to be forgotten.
 Although individuals have the right to their personal data to be erased and the prevent processing under specific circumstances;

-- when personal data is no longer necessary for the purpose which you originally collected or processed it for;
+- the personal data is no longer necessary for the purpose which you originally collected or processed it for;

-- you are relying on legitimate interests as your basis for processing, the individual objects to the processing and there is no overriding legitimate interest for continued processing;
+- you are relying on legitimate interests as your basis for processing, the individual objects to the processing of their data, and there is no overriding legitimate interest to continue this processing;

-- personal data has to be erased to comply with a legal obligation
+- you have to do it to comply with a legal obligation; or

 Additionally, if the processing of the information is likely to cause damage or distress, this is likely to make a case for erasure stronger.

-When can I refuse to comply with a request for erasure?
+When can we refuse to comply with a request for erasure?

 If it is established that there is a justified reason for erasure, we will notify all third parties of the request.
 They will then be required to establish whether or not there is a justifiable reason to erase such data.
 For full details on where your right to erasure will/will not apply please see the ICO website here